by Metal Method Instructor Doug Marks

 A beginner guitarist isn’t overly concerned with dissonance because they’re usually grabbing strings in a manner that pulls them slightly sharp or flat.
 Even a simple chord played on a perfectly tuned guitar sounds out of tune.
-As musical skills mature the attention to pitch evolves – musicians become more aware of pitch and dissonance.
+As musical skills mature, attention to pitch evolves – musicians become more aware of pitch and dissonance.
+This is when guitar intonation becomes important – it simply means that the guitar’s harmonics (overtones) are in tune with the fundamental notes.
+For example, the open strings are in tune with the same notes an octave higher.

 Have you ever noticed that some chords and notes sound out of tune on your guitar while others sound perfect?
 For example the open A minor chord might sound in perfect tune but the D barre chord at the fifth fret may sound dissonant.
 You can actually tune the individual strings to make the D barre chord sound perfect and other chords will sound dissonant.
 This is caused by notes at the twelfth fret and beyond being out of tune when the open strings are tuned to pitch.
 What’s happening is, high frequency overtones aren’t in tune and these overtones sound even when playing open chords.
 The cure – adjust your guitar so the open strings and notes at the twelfth fret are all tuned to pitch.
 This is accomplished by adjusting the intonation.